yohschang/minimal-mistakes/_pdocs/multiclass.md

 ---
 title: "multiclass classification"
 permalink: /pdocs/multiclass/
-excerpt: "multiclass classificatio"
+excerpt: "Multiclass classification on brain CT"
 sitemap: true

 sidebar:
   nav: "docs"

 ---
-# Multiclass classification

-## Multiclass classification on brain CT
 In this project I use Multiclass classification to predict multiple type of brain injury for each patient with a set of slice CT image.

 ## Data augmentation